Remi-Coulom/joedb/doc/source/concurrency.rst

 -------

 The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the database can only occur during a lock.
-This is done with transaction function that takes a lambda as parameter, and executes it between a lock_pull and a push_unlock.
+This is done with a transaction function that takes a lambda as parameter, and executes it between a lock_pull and a push_unlock.

 .. literalinclude:: ./tutorial/src/concurrency_tutorial.cpp